syncfusion-content/winui-docs/winui/Funnel-Chart/Legend.md

 ![ToggleSeriesVisibility support for legend in WinUI Chart](Legend_images/winui-chart_legend_toggle-series-visibility.png)

-## Position
+## Placement

-The legends can be placed either inside or outside of the chart area (plotting area).
-By default, it will be displayed outside and positioned at top (using [Position](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_Position)) of the chart area.
+By using the [Placement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_DockPosition) property, legends can be docked to the left, right, and top or bottom of the chart area.
+By default, the chart legend is docked at the top of the chart as mentioned earlier.

+To display the legend at the right, you can set the [Placement](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartLegend.html#Syncfusion_UI_Xaml_Charts_ChartLegend_DockPosition) as [Right](https://help.syncfusion.com/cr/winui/Syncfusion.UI.Xaml.Charts.ChartDock.html#Syncfusion_UI_Xaml_Charts_ChartDock_Right) as shown in the following code sample.

 {% tabs %}